Dassault Rafale: Indian Air Force

-Ahead of the first Rafale's formal handover on 8 October 2019, IAF Day, the IAF accepted it at Dassault's Bordeaux facility in an event attended by Defence Minister Rajnath Singh and his French counterpart, Florence Parly; it had tail number "RB-001" to mark IAF chief-designate Air Chief Marshal R. K. S. Bhadauria's role in the buy.
-Rafale deliveries started on 27 July 2020, with the first five Rafales delivered from France.
+Ahead of the first Rafale's formal handover on 8 October 2019 (IAF Day), the IAF accepted it at Dassault's Bordeaux facility in an event attended by Defence Minister Rajnath Singh and his French counterpart, Florence Parly; it had tail number "RB-001" in reference to IAF chief-designate Air Chief Marshal R. K. S. Bhadauria.
+The first five Rafales were delivered on 27 July 2020.
+The last Rafale arrived in April 2022.